Respawnsive/Apizr/README.md

 |[HttpTracer](https://github.com/BSiLabs/HttpTracer)|Trace Http(s) request/response traffic to log it|

 It also comes with some handling interfaces to let you provide your own services for:
-- **Caching** with ICacheHandler, wich comes with its default VoidCacheHandler (no cache), but also with:
+- **Caching** with ICacheHandler, witch comes with its default VoidCacheHandler (no cache), but also with:
   - AkavacheCacheHandler: [Akavache](https://github.com/reactiveui/Akavache) method mapping interface (Integration package referenced above)
   - MonkeyCacheHandler: [MonkeyCache](https://github.com/jamesmontemagno/monkey-cache) method mapping interface (Integration package referenced above)
   - ShinyCacheHandler: [Shiny](https://github.com/shinyorg/shiny) chaching method mapping interface (Integration package referenced above)
-- **Logging** with ILogHandler, wich comes with its default DefaultLogHandler (Console and Debug), but also with:
+- **Logging** with ILogHandler, witch comes with its default DefaultLogHandler (Console and Debug), but also with:
   - ShinyLogHandler: [Shiny](https://github.com/shinyorg/shiny) logging method mapping interface (Integration package referenced above)
-- **Connectivity** with IConnectivityHandler, wich comes with its default VoidConnectivityHandler (no connectivity check), but also with:
+- **Connectivity** with IConnectivityHandler, witch comes with its default VoidConnectivityHandler (no connectivity check), but also with:
   - ShinyConnectivityHandler: [Shiny](https://github.com/shinyorg/shiny) connectivity method mapping interface (Integration package referenced above)
-- **Mapping** with IMappingHandler, wich comes with its default VoidMappingHandler (no mapping conversion), but also with:
+- **Mapping** with IMappingHandler, witch comes with its default VoidMappingHandler (no mapping conversion), but also with:
   - AutoMapperMappingHandler: [AutoMapper](https://github.com/AutoMapper/AutoMapper) mapping method mapping interface (Integration package referenced above)

 ## How to: